 TOEBI would like to publicly state our complete support for the victims that have spoken out in the Al Jazeera report, as well as for those who remain anonymous.
 Our thoughts are with survivors.
-For the record, Andy Orchard has no part in our organisation and he will not be cited in the newsletter.

 In light of recent reports in the media, TOEBI would like to condemn in the strongest terms all forms of sexual harassment, abuse, and bullying.
 We are committed to a fully inclusive, safe, and harassment-free environment for all our members.
 The TOEBI committee will take action against any person, regardless of perceived seniority, who violates our values and code of conduct.
 We want our members to be assured that we have zero tolerance for such behaviour and are committed to making the field of Old English studies a better, safer, and more inclusive environment for all.
 Any of our members is welcome to approach the TOEBI committee with any concerns or questions.